 I am incredibly fortunate to have had opportunities that have excited me on a regular basis: booking and running a ten-date tour, performing at The Theatre Royal with ADAPT (Exim’s Youth Dance Company), and hosting a VIP reception at U.Dance 2015 attended by corporate sponsors, dignitaries, and Richard Alston… It’s been a roller-coaster!
-Although I am only three months into my role with RIO, it’s certainly going to be an exciting place to continue.
+Although I am only three months into my role with Real Ideas, it’s certainly going to be an exciting place to continue.

 How did studying at Plymouth help you?

 Studying at the University of Plymouth prepared me for the diverse world of work that awaits a dance theatre graduate.